EthanOndreicka/CardJitsu/README.md

 # Text-Based CardJitsu

-This progran is based on Club Penguin's card game called "CardJitsu", I've been trying to roughly recreate it as a text-based game in Java
+This program is based on Club Penguin's card game called "CardJitsu", I've been trying to roughly recreate it as a text-based game in Java

 # Plans